-Administer gabapentin tablets orally with or without food.

-Inform patients that, should they break the scored 600 mg or 800 mg gabapentin tablets tablet in order to administer a half-tablet, they should take the unused half-tablet as the next dose.
-Half tablets not used within 28 days of breaking the scored tablet should be discarded.
+Gabapentin tablets are given orally with or without food.
+Patients should be informed that, should they break the scored 600 mg or 800 mg tablet in order to administer a half-tablet, they should take the unused half-tablet as the next dose.
+Half-tablets not used within 28 days of breaking the scored tablet should be discarded.

-If the gabapentin tablets dose is reduced, discontinued, or substituted with an alternative medication, this should be done gradually over a minimum of 1 week (a longer period may be needed at the discretion of the prescriber).
+If gabapentin tablets dose is reduced, discontinued, or substituted with an alternative medication, this should be done gradually over a minimum of 1 week (a longer period may be needed at the discretion of the prescriber).

-2.2 Dosage for Postherpetic Neuralgia
+2.1 Postherpetic Neuralgia